begin-theadventure/fl-studio-integrator-linux/README.md

 **<details><summary> Disabling internet access in the prefix </summary>**

-Wine Control Panel (`fl-studio-integrator-elm "/path/to/drive_c/windows/system32/control.exe"` or go to the path and open it with `FL Studio ELM`)-> Internet Settings -> Connections -> Use a proxy server ✓ - Type something in Addres and Port - Apply - OK
+Wine Control Panel (`fl-studio-integrator-elm "/path/to/drive_c/windows/system32/control.exe"` or go to the path and open it with `FL Studio ELM`)-> Internet Settings -> Connections -> Use a proxy server ✓ - Type something in Address and Port - Apply - OK
 </details>

 #### Possible performance improvements